 Please ensure you arrive at least 10 minutes before your scheduled pick-up time.
 This will allow time for you to browse the store for any last minute supplies, check-in, and pay the remainder of your deposit if need be.
 Once you are checked in, you will be escorted back to the pick-up area where we will have the Packaged Bee Installation Video available for viewing, you will pick-up your sugar corks, and you will be able to ask the beekeeper any last minute questions.
-Once you are handed your package(s), you will exit through the back of the building and head home to start your beehive!
+Once you are handed your package(s), you will need to exit the store and head home to start your beehive!

 It is important to note that once you are checked in, you cannot re-enter the store until you have exited with your packaged, securely placed it in your car, and re-enter through the front of the store.
 Please purchase any supplies that may be needed before checking in.

 Step 5: Installing your Package of Bees

 Installing your packaged bees is illustrated by fourth generation beekeeper, Jace Becker and is available to view below.
 Often times the beekeepers feel comfortable enough to work with bees without protective gear.
 The beekeeper in the video below is not wearing protective gear because he isn't directly working with live bees.
 It is highly recommended that first time beekeepers wear protective gear.
 If you have any questions or concerns, don't hesitate to call the storefront.
 This video will also be available to view the day of pick-up.